Heaven and Hell (1952 film)

 Heaven and Hell (جنة ونار, transliterated Janna wa narr) is an Egyptian film released on December 1, 1952.
-The film is directed by Hussein Fawzi, features a screenplay by Abo El Seoud El Ebiary, and stars Naima Akef, Abdel Aziz Mahmoud, and Shoukry Sarhan.
+The film is directed and produced by Hussein Fawzi, features a screenplay by Abo El Seoud El Ebiary, and stars Naima Akef, Abdel Aziz Mahmoud, and Shoukry Sarhan.
 The plot centers on the friendship between a poor orphan girl named Nancy and her neighbor Abdel Haq.
 He helps her support her six brothers as a dancer, but she does not reciprocate his affection.